StevenMolina22/cryptocoin/README.md

-# Bitcoin-like Cryptocurrency Implementation in Rust - Updated README
+# Bitcoin-like Cryptocurrency Implementation in Rust

 ## Table of Contents